About Marilyn L. Davis

 She hopes that through her writing, she encourages the addicted population to make changes and become the best person they can be.

 Marilyn is a regular guest writer at The Sober World and Keys to Recovery Newspaper.

-Marilyn was given a Hero Award in 2017 for her FB participation on recovery sites.
+Marilyn was given the Hero Award for her writing on Facebook pages about addiction and recovery.
 Her passions for writing, recovery, and helping others means that collaboration works for any type of blog.

 In 2008, Brenau University created the Marilyn Davis Community Service Learning Award: an ongoing award given to individuals advocating for mental health, wellness, and recovery.